 Liberia in 1960 was elected to the Security Council of the United Nations.
 It is the first black African country ever to occupy a seat in this body.
-The Security Council was created after the World War II.
+The Security Council was created after World War II.
 Its primary purpose is to maintain world peace.
 It consists of fifteen members, where five are permanent and ten non-permanent members.
-There is elections every two-years to replace the non-permanent members
+There are elections every two-years to replace the non-permanent members.

 You May Also Like: 10 of the Greatest African Leaders